yilu1021/gdk-for-unity/content/docs/projects/fps/tutorial.md

 From your Unity Editor menu, select **SpatialOS** > **Generate code** to invoke the code generator.

-The code generator creates C# code based on the components and types defined in the [schemalang](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/glossary#schemalang).
+The code generator creates C# code based on the components and types defined in the [schemalang](https://docs.improbable.io/reference/{{ $.Site.Params.worker_sdk_version }}/shared/glossary#schemalang).
 Any time you modify your `schema` files you **must** then run the code generator to see your changes reflected in code.

 > When writing schema files, your properties must use snake case (for example, `health_value`), but the the code generator will create C# code in the [standard C# capitalisation conventions](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions).